First Birthday Party Checklist: Planning Guide, Smash Cake Ideas & Milestone Celebrations

 Q: Does the first birthday party need to be on the exact birthday?

 A: Not at all.
-Most families hold the party on the nearest weekend for convenience.
-Having the celebration within two weeks of the actual birthday is standard practice.
+Most families hold the party on the nearest weekend for convenience, and having the celebration within two weeks of the actual birthday is standard practice.
+When you choose the time of day, schedule it around your baby's nap so they are alert and happy rather than overtired during the party.

 Q: How long should a first birthday party last?